lolepezy/rpki-prover/README.md

 ## Docker image

-One can run rpki-prover using `docker run lolepezy/rpki-prover:latest`.
-The image is available on Docker Hub.
+It's possible to run rpki-prover as `docker run lolepezy/rpki-prover:latest`.
+The image is available on Docker Hub and it's about 80mb in size.

 It's also possible to build your own image using `docker build . --file Dockerfile.prover --tag rpki-prover`.